-In order to bring West Virginia's Alcohol Related Death Rate down to the National Average Alcohol Related Death Rate of .58 deaths per 100 million miles traveled, the GHSP has developed a statewide plan to reduce DUI related crashes, injuries, and deaths by using a sustained enforcement effort.
+In order to bring West Virginia's Alcohol Related Death Rate down to the National Average Alcohol Related Death Rate of .48 (.01 and above) .41 (.08 and above) deaths per 100 million miles traveled, the GHSP has developed a statewide plan to reduce DUI related crashes, injuries, and deaths by using a sustained enforcement effort.
 This plan takes a comprehensive approach using city, county, and state law-enforcement agencies, Traffic Safety Coordinators, the Alcohol Beverage Control Administration (ABCA), community agencies, schools, retail, and wholesale alcohol agents.
 The GHSP's Alcohol Coordinator and the Law Enforcement Liaison will take the lead in statewide planning and coordination.
 The eight Traffic Safety coordinators and the seven WV State Police coordinators will coordinate their regions of the State to ensure compliance with this plan.
 The plan will cover the entire state in a comprehensive and sustained manner using the following categories: